nscaledev/uni-region/pkg/providers/openstack/README.md

 ## Initial Setup

-It is envisoned that an OpenStack cluster may be used for things other than the exclusive use of Unikorn, and as such it tries to respect this as much as possible.
+It is envisaged that an OpenStack cluster may be used for things other than the exclusive use of Unikorn, and as such it tries to respect this as much as possible.
 In particular we want to allow different instances of Unikorn to cohabit to support, for example, staging environments.

 You will need to install the [domain manager](https://docs.scs.community/standards/scs-0302-v1-domain-manager-role/) policy defined by SCS.